cohesity/cohesity-powershell-module/docs/installation.md

   Install-Module -Name Cohesity.PowerShell -AllowPrerelease
    ```

-  > **Note:** If you get this error `A parameter cannot be found that matches parameter name 'AllowPrerelease'`, then please upgrade the version of `PowershellGet`,`PackageManagement` modules on your system by running the command below as Administrator.
+  > **Note:** If you run into this error, `A parameter cannot be found that matches parameter name 'AllowPrerelease'`, then please upgrade the version of `PowershellGet`,`PackageManagement` modules on your system by running the command below as Administrator.

   ```powershell
   Install-Module -Name PowershellGet,PackageManagement -Force -Confirm:$false -Verbose -AllowClobber -SkipPublisherCheck